top of page

 Nature Is for Everyone

 We are working to ensure that our organization acts in the interests of justice and inclusion, and that our messages and programs are reaching all nature lovers.
-Making sure black, indigenous, and people of color feel ownership of public lands (especially properties that we manage) is part of our mission, and we want everyone to feel welcome at our programs.
+Making sure Black, indigenous, and people of color feel ownership of public lands (especially properties that we manage) is part of our mission, and we want everyone to feel welcome at our programs.

 Split rock flag web.jpg